awslabs/damo/USAGE.md

 ========

 `damo` provides a subcommands-based interface.
-You can show the list of the available commands and brief descripton of those via `damo --help`.
+You can show the list of the available commands and brief description of those via `damo --help`.
 The major commands can be categorized as below:

 - For controlling DAMON (monitoring and monitoring-based system optimization)